-Consumer and Business Services (CBS) gives advice and information to landlords and tenants on:
+Consumer and Business Services (CBS) gives advice and information about

 - contracts and lease agreements

-- your rights and responsibilities as a tenant
+- your rights as a tenant, resident, park owner or landlord

 - disruptive and noisy neighbours